Untold Stories from Fort Logan National Cemetery

 UNiversity of Denver

-Esteban Gómez is a digital anthropologist, visual ethnographer, oral historian, filmmaker and curator at the University of Denver.
-He has served as a co-host for Sapiens: A Podcast for Everything Human, and is currently producing a film on the internment of Japanese Americans during World War II called, Snapshots of Confinement.
+Esteban Gómez is a digital anthropologist, visual ethnographer, oral historian, award-winning filmmaker and curator at the University of Denver.
+He has served as a co-host for Sapiens: A Podcast for Everything Human, and served as a producer and writer for the award-winning film Snapshots of Confinement.
+Dr. Gómez worked with the More Than A Headstone team from 2019-2021.